Brilliant WhatsApp marketing examples and how to follow in their footsteps

 Persil would then choose their favourite tips and winners were rewarded with Persil hampers, plus a voucher.

-This is an excellent way to encourage interaction and help your customers feel a part of your brand.
+This is an excellent WhatsApp marketing example to encourage interaction, create engagement and help your customers feel a part of your brand.

 5. The Financial Times’ WhatApp group